MelodyOfAdalyn/MelodyOfAdalyn.github.io/index.md

 ## Table of Contents
 - Instructions
 - Databases
+- Register
+- Login
+- Forgot Password
+- Home Page
+- Favorites Page
-- Software Engineering
+- Settings
-- Algorithms and Data Structures

 ## Instructions
 - In order to navigate this app, the user must first register with the application before being able to reach the navigation pages.